cloudfoundry/api-docs/README.md

 Cloud Controller API Docs
 ========

-This is a small sinatra application that we use to scrape the latest passing build of cloud controller for the generated docs s3 link and display it in an iframe.
+This is a small sinatra application used to link to different versions of the Cloud Controller API docs.

-Known Issues
+Instructions for adding docs for a new release
 --------
-* This displays the latest CC build that has passed travis, not the latest deployed CC in cf-release
-* Travis only provides a limited number of builds to the api, if the build fails for a long enough time, the docs will not be scraped
-* This was authored by the runtime PM, not the runtime dev team
+1. Go to the github page for [cf-release](https://github.com/cloudfoundry/cf-release)
+2. Find the tag for the release you want.
+3. Go into the `src` directory.
+4. Get the SHA for the `cloud_controller_ng` submodule.
+5. Go to the Travis page for [cloud\_controller\_ng](https://travis-ci.org/cloudfoundry/cloud_controller_ng/builds)
+6. Find the build that corresponds to the SHA you have.
+7. Click on that build and get the build ID out of the URL.
+It should be at least 8 digits long.
+8. Update the hash at the top of `main.rb` and add the release number and Travis build ID.